 To prevent chronic bursitis from constant loading on the olecranon bursa, elbow pads can be worn.
 Protective padding can prevent inflammation of the bursa through injury from constant pressure.

-Nonseptic bursitis is treated using the P.R.I.C.E. principles to reduce the inflammation.
+Elbow Bursitis is treated using the P.R.I.C.E. principles to reduce inflammation.
 Ice packs should be applied every two hours for twenty minutes for the first 48 hours.
 When the athlete is not applying ice, the elbow should be wrapped in an elastic bandage so that steady compression can be applied to the inflamed bursa.

 If the bursa has severe inflammation, the physician may offer to aspirate the bursa.
 Once aspirated, the elbow is wrapped in a compression wrap for several days to ensure that the bursa does not become inflamed again.